 - our accessibility page

 Additional areas of non-compliance have been logged from tests with other new content during the last two years.

 We plan to:

-- upgrade the software to v10.0 in November 2020 and apply hotfixes after then to ensure that template content is fully compliant to WCAG 2.1 AA standard
+- continue to upgrade the software to the latest versions within a year of release and apply software updates promptly thereafter to ensure that the template content is fully compliant to WCAG 2.1 AA standard

-- complete an audit on existing content if not already tested during the 2020/21 academic year
+- continue an audit on existing content if not previously tested in priority order

 - monitor known issues (see details in non-compliance section) including those reported to our supplier